 These collaborations have fostered a vibrant multimedia network of high-quality local and regional journalism with national reach.

 CPB has supported public media journalism collaborations since 2009 to add editorial staff, encourage pooled coverage and other efficiencies, and support enterprise reporting.
 They have helped develop a collaborative culture to strengthen local journalism across the public media system.

 Integrity and Leadership

-This steadfast commitment to integrity and transparency has positioned public media as America’s most trusted entity, according to recent national surveys, including a June 2018 Gallup/Knight Foundation Survey that found that Americans are most likely to rate PBS News and NPR, along with the Associated Press, as being “not biased at all” or “not very biased.”
-An annual Marketing & Research Resources Inc. national online pollconducted in January 2020 found that Americans rated PBS and its member stations No. 1 in public trust among nationally known institutions for the 17th consecutive year.
+This steadfast commitment to integrity and transparency has positioned public media as America’s most trusted entity.
+An annual Marketing & Research Resources Inc. national online poll conducted in January 2022 found that Americans rated PBS and its member stations No. 1 in public trust among nationally known institutions for the 19th consecutive year.

-- U.S. public media organizations won 45 2021 National Edward R. Murrow Awards.
+- U.S. public media organizations won 285 Regional Edward R. Murrow Awards.

 - U.S. public media organizations won seven Peabody Awards for 2021.

 - Public media organizations won or shared seven 2022 Alfred duPont Journalism Awards.